 top of page

-Why Is My Brachycephalic Dog or Cat Snoring or Having Difficulty Breathing, and How Can We Help?
+Why Is My Brachycephalic Dog or Cat Having Difficulty Breathing, and How Can We Help?

-Brachycephalic breeds, characterised by their distinctive short-muzzled faces, are beloved companions for many dog owners.
-Breeds such as Bulldogs, French Bulldogs, Pugs, Boston Terriers and Persian cats fall into this category.
-While these pets often boast charming personalities, it's crucial for owners to comprehend the distinctive anatomy of brachycephalic breeds to ensure their health and well-being.
-This article explores the causes, symptoms, and the surgical intervention known as BOAS (Brachycephalic Obstructive Airway Syndrome), which is aimed at improving the quality of life for affected breeds.
+Brachycephalic breeds, known for their unique short-muzzled appearance, are cherished companions for numerous dog owners.
+Popular breeds such as Bulldogs, French Bulldogs, Pugs, Boston Terriers, and Persian cats belong to this category.
+Despite their endearing personalities, it is essential for pet owners to have a thorough understanding of the distinctive anatomy of brachycephalic breeds to safeguard their health and overall well-being.
+This article delves into the causes and symptoms of 'BOAS' (Brachycephalic Obstructive Airway Syndrome), as well as the surgical interventions that can enhance the quality of life for these particular breeds.

 Anatomical Changes

-The Brachycephalic Head Structure: Brachycephalic breeds have a distinct head structure that sets them apart from other breeds.
+Head Structure: Brachycephalic breeds have a distinct head structure that sets them apart from other breeds.
 This anatomy is characterised by a shortened skull and muzzle, resulting in a flattened facial appearance.
-While this gives these breeds their distinctive and often adorable look, it also comes with specific anatomical features that can impact their health.
+While this gives these breeds their adorable look, it also comes with specific anatomical features that can impact their health.

 Symptoms of BOAS

 Recognising the signs of BOAS is crucial for early intervention.
 Common symptoms include noisy breathing, excessive panting, exercise intolerance, coughing, gagging, and in severe cases, collapse.
-Dogs with BOAS may struggle to cool down, especially in hot weather, making them more susceptible to heat-related issues.
+This means dogs with BOAS may struggle to cool down, especially in hot weather, making them susceptible to heat-related issues.

 1. Stenotic Nares (Narrowed Nostrils):